Turns and Intents

 Yes, Intents have behaviours as well!
 Intents currently just have the COMPLETING behaviour, which means that if the intent is matched it will also mark the conversation as completed.
 A completed conversation will take us back at the top of the scenario and look for another way in through STARTING conversations, scenes, turns, etc.

-Finally, intents can also cause transitions.
+Intents can also cause transitions.
 What this means is that if the intent is matched it will cause a transition to another Conversation or Scene, and the Conversational State will pick up from there.

 Some intents have special meanings in OpenDialog so it's worth highlighting those here:

 This intent is mapped to an event from webchat - it is called whenever webchat loads for a new user and provides a way to kickstart the conversation.
-It is automatically set as the Request Intent of the Welcome Scene's Welcome Turn.
+It is automatically set as a Request Intent of the Welcome Scene's Welcome Turn.